magento/merchdocs/src/sales/fraud-protection.md

   - /configuration/sales/fraud-protection.html
 ---

 Fraud protection services and filters examine submitted orders before the transaction is processed to detect fraudulent orders and protect you from the expense of chargebacks.
-Adobe Commerce and Magento Open Source supports the following fraud protection solutions:
+Adobe Commerce and Magento Open Source support the following fraud protection solutions:

 - [PayPal Fraud Management Filter]({% link payment/paypal-fraud-management-filter.md %})